Call Centre Workforce Planning Using Erlang C in R language

 return(c(agents, gos))

-Call centre workforce planning using R
+}Call centre workforce planning using R

 For example, you manage a call centre with 100 calls every 30 minutes and an average handling time of 3 minutes.
-These numbers result in an intensity of intensity(100, 3, 30)
+These numbers result in an intensity of intensity(100, 3, 30) 10 Erlangs, or 10 call hours of traffic per hour.
+This result means we need at least 10 agents, assuming all calls arrive in sequence.

-The reality of a contact centre is chaotic, as calls arrive randomly, so there is a high probability that an operator will be busy if we only use ten agents.
-You can enter this data into the Erlang C in R function to find the chance a customer needs to wait.
+The reality of a contact centre is chaotic: calls arrive randomly, so there is a high probability that an operator will be busy if we use only 10 agents.
+You can enter this data into the Erlang C in R function to find the probability that a customer will need to wait.
 With ten agents, the likelihood is 100%.
 With 11 agents, it is 68%.
-The sapply
+The = sapply function helps to view the impact of adding more customer service agents.

 erlang_c(11, 100, 3, 30)